Khushangz/Satelite_Image_Classification/README.md

 ## Contact

-For any questions or issues, please feel free to reach out at [your email/contact info].
+For any questions or issues, please feel free to reach out at khushang20@gmail.com.